(Including Management Discussion & Analysis)

 Material Changes and Commitments

-There have been no material changes which have occurred subsequent to the close of thefinancial year of the Company to which the financial statements relates and the date ofthe report for example:
+There have been no material changes that have occurred subsequent to the close of thefinancial year of the Company to which the financial statements relate and the date of thereport for example:

-> Destruction of any assets or disposal of a part of undertaking;
+> Destruction of any assets or disposal of a substantial part of undertaking;

-> Alteration in wage structure arising out of trade negotiation; and
+> Alteration in wage structure arising out of trade union negotiation; and

-> Material changes concerning purchase of raw and sale of the product.
+> Material changes concerning purchase of raw material and sale of the product.